 Squamous cell carcinoma of the skin

-Squamous cell carcinoma of the skin is a common form of skin cancer that develops in the squamous cells that make up the middle and outer layer of the skin.
+Squamous cell carcinoma of the skin is a common form of skin cancer that develops in the squamous cells that make up the middle and outer layers of the skin.

-Squamous cell carcinoma of the skin is usually not life-threatening, though it can be aggressive in some cases.
+Squamous cell carcinoma of the skin is usually not life-threatening, though it can be aggressive.
 Untreated, squamous cell carcinoma of the skin can grow large or spread to other parts of your body, causing serious complications.

 Most squamous cell carcinomas of the skin result from prolonged exposure to ultraviolet (UV) radiation, either from sunlight or from tanning beds or lamps.
 Avoiding UV light helps reduce your risk of squamous cell carcinoma of the skin and other forms of skin cancer.